The Wigner Current for Open Quantum Systems: Introduction

-With the above motivations in mind, in the present work we will extend the Wigner formulation of the open quantum system dynamics and take into account also the so-called Wigner function flow vector field (or `Wigner flow' in short)~\cite{bauke11,steuernagel13}.
-The Wigner flow allows a particularly concise reformulation of the quantum Fokker Planck equation as a standard continuity equation, equating (via the familiar Gauss's theorem of vector calculus) the rate of change of the net Wigner quasiprobability within some two dimensional region to net Wigner flows normal to the boundary enclosing the region; loosely speaking, the phase space flow picture is somewhat analogous to a system involving a distribution of positive and negative charges (e.g. electrons and holes) that can be annihilated and created, albeit described by a quite different quantum statistical dynamics.

-The potential advantage of bringing the Wigner flows into play is that they can give a strong visual representation of how non-classical states form through the system Hamiltonian anharmonicity, as well as diffuse away due to the environment.
-By exploring the relative contributions to the net Wigner flow across the boundary of a given negative region arising from the system Hamiltonian anharmonicity and from the interactions with the environment, we may be able to improve our understanding of how to `engineer' system Hamiltonian anharmonicities and drive stones so as to stabilize macroscopic bosonic quantum states in the face of environmental noise.
-The present work gives some initial steps in this direction.
+The potential advantage of bringing the Wigner current into play is that it can give a graphic geometric representation of how non-classical states form through the system Hamiltonian anharmonicity, as well as diffuse away due to the environment.
+By exploring the relative contributions to the net Wigner current across the boundary of a given negative region that arise from the system Hamiltonian anharmonicity and from the interactions with the environment, we may be able to improve our understanding of how to `engineer' system Hamiltonian anharmonicities and drive tones so as to stabilize macroscopic bosonic quantum states in the presence of environmental noise.
+As an application of the geometric Wigner current construct for open quantum systems, the present work gives some initial steps in this direction.

-In Sec.~\ref{sec:wigner}, we introduce the Wigner flow formulation of the quantum Fokker-Planck equation, giving as specific system examples the harmonic oscillator and additively driven Duffing oscillator.
-In Sec.~\ref{sec:simulation} we present our numerical results, which include simulations of the open harmonic and Duffing oscillator Wigner function and flows.
-Section~\ref{sec:discussion} discusses our numerical results and in particular gives some initial steps towards an understanding of how negative Wigner function regions can form and diffuse away from a Wigner flow perspective.
-In Sec.~\ref{sec:conclusion}, we give some concluding remarks.